Corporate Governance Guidelines

 Directors shall not serve on more than five other boards of public companies.
 The Nominating and Corporate Governance Committee and the full Board take into account the nature of and timing involved in a director’s service on other boards in evaluating the suitability of individual directors and making its recommendations to Company shareholders.
 Service on boards and/or committees of other organizations should be consistent with Insperity’s conflict of interest policies.
 A Director shall provide advance notice to the Chairman of the Board or Chief Executive Officer of his or her acceptance of an invitation to serve on the board of directors (or similar governing body) of any other public company.

-Directors shall be entitled to require that Insperity purchase reasonable liability insurance on their behalf and to accord them the benefits of indemnification and exculpation to the fullest extent permitted by applicable law and Insperity’s Certificate of Incorporation and the Amended and Restated Bylaws dated March 3, 2011 (the “Bylaws”).
+Directors shall be entitled to require that Insperity purchase reasonable liability insurance on their behalf and to accord them the benefits of indemnification and exculpation to the fullest extent permitted by applicable law and Insperity’s Certificate of Incorporation and the Amended and Restated Bylaws (the “Bylaws”).

 The Bylaws provide that the Board of Directors shall consist of not less than three nor more than fifteen members, as established by resolution of the Board of Directors.
-The Board currently has eight members.
 The Board will periodically review the appropriate size of the Board.

 Each Director’s continuation on the Board will be reviewed at the expiration of his or her term and before that Director is re-considered for election.
 In connection with its annual recommendation of a slate of nominees, the Nominating and Corporate Governance Committee shall evaluate the contributions and performance of those Directors selected for re-election.
 The Board of Directors does not believe that it is advisable to establish term limits for its Directors because they may deprive Insperity and its shareholders of the contribution of Directors who have been able to develop valuable insights into Insperity and its operations over time.
 The Board believes that as an alternative to term limits, it can ensure that the Board continues to evolve and adopt new viewpoints through the evaluation and nomination processes described in these guidelines.